acomplicatedframework/ACWOL/README.md

 # ACWOL — A Complicated Way of Life
-NOTICE: ACWOL IS AN ETHICAL FRAMEWORK COMPRISED OF UNCHANGEABLE 5 TENTS AND FIVE TOOLS.
-NOONE IS ALLOWED TO MODIFY THEM.
-THEY ARE AS FOLLOWS:
+NOTICE: The ACWOL Canon consists of the Five Tenets and Five Tools as defined herein.
+The Canon is immutable.
+No fork, release, contributor, AI agent, or authority may alter its contents.
+Evolution occurs only in interpretation, embodiment, and application.

-THE TENETS AND TOOLS OF ACWOL
+THE TENETS AND TOOLS OF ACWOL 🟦

 As you embark on your journey through A Complicated Way of Life, I encourage you to take a moment to deeply contemplate and research the following tenets and tools.
 These principles form the core of ACWOL and serve as a guide to maximizing your Intellect and navigating the complexities of life with clarity and purpose.

-THE FIVE TENETS OF ACWOL
+THE FIVE TENETS OF ACWOL⚡

 TENET ONE: THE TRUE PURPOSE OF LIFE IS TO GAIN THE MAXIMUM INTELLECT POSSIBLE.